loisie123/NLP-project/README.md

 We used the data from the Universal Dependency [project](http://universaldependencies.org).
 The training sets for both English and Dutch consisted of 1000 sentences.
 The Test dataset consistend of 600 sentences.

-The read_data.py reads in the CONLLU files and makes dictionaries of the existing words.
+The read_data.py reads the CONLLU files and makes dictionaries of the existing words.

 ### Training

 The code for training the LSTM neural network can be found in train.py.
-To start training your own neural network you should run the train_data.ipytb
+To start training your own neural network you should run the train_data.ipythb

 ### Evaluate